 ● Network Address Translation (NAT64): The Internet Engineering Task Force (IETF) has specified AFT to be done in network devices when the connection is initiated from an IPv6-only host to an IPv4-only server.
 The specification includes both stateful and stateless translation methods.
 An enterprise may desire to use stateless NAT64 in front of an IPv4 web farm, where the clients connect from native IPv6.

 ● Enabling IPv6 via CDN: Nowadays, an increasing number of content delivery networks (CDNs) provide an IPv6 proxy for the enterprise on their public-facing web presence.
-For example, and both support IPv6 in their infrastructures today.
+For example, Akamai and Cloudflare both support IPv6 in their infrastructures today.
 Any customer of these CDN services can request dual-stack delivery of their content, and by proxy they become IPv6 reachable over the Internet.

 Figure 6 illustrates some of these translation techniques.

 Figure 6.
 Figure 6 Examples of Translation Techniques

 VPN connections are one of a number of applications that are known to have challenges with traversing CGNAT environments.
 VPN remote access and site to site works today with IPv6 natively.
 Both IP Security (IPsec) and SSL VPNs work well today and can transport both IPv4 and IPv6 connections over IPv4 or IPv6.
 Over the long term, enabling IPv6 at the head end will make it easier for IPv6-only clients to connect.

 DNS is a critical piece of any Internet presence, as it is used to announce the IP addresses of the web and email servers.
 There are two steps to fully support IPv6 on a DNS server: